walles/headsetharry/README.md

 * Look up message sender's phone number for incoming messages and say the name of the sender rather than their phone number.
 * Present phone numbers for which we have no contact info as unknown
+* When finding TTS engines supporting the required language, try the system default TTS engine first